Ryan-Rivard/Nerbak/README.md

 # Nerbak
 An alternative keyboard layout specifically desgined for ANSI keyboards with modern design theories.
-Designed to be a general purpose, efficent, ergonomic, and balanced alternative to the Qwerty, Dvorak, and Colemak keyboard layouts.
+Nerbak is a general purpose, efficent, ergonomic, and balanced alternative to the Qwerty, Dvorak, and Colemak keyboard layouts.
 Currently a WIP

 ### Finger Map